You can publish your completed documentation and share it with your organization in PDF format.

 Bizagi provides an intuitive wizard to help you through the steps to generate your documentation.

-1. On the Publish tab, in the Publish group, click PDF.
+1. In the Publish tab, in the Process documentation group, click PDF.

 Once finished, click the Next button.

-4. For each diagram select the elements that you wish to publish in the documentation.
+5. Each diagram and their elements appear in the collapsible panel on the right.
+Select per each diagram the elements that you wish to publish in the documentation.

-You can also individually select elements from each diagram using the button or by double clicking them.
+You can individually select elements from each diagram marking their checkbox.

-5. For each diagram select the order in which the elements should be exported.
+6. The selected elements appears in this step.
+For each diagram select the order in which you wish the elements to be exported.
+Each diagram selected appears a s a collapsible panel.

-By default elements are organized according to the sequence of the process flow .
+By default elements are organized according to the sequence of the process flow.
+You can use the drag and drop features to set the order as you desire.

 Click the button to order the elements automatically or click the button to order the elements alphabetically.